-- (i) to identify the methodological domains that are least well performed and/or reported (i.e., are judged as having the highest risk of bias) in the included studies, as a basis for informing laser-scanning IVCM methods and their robust reporting, in future clinical studies.
-As shown in Table 1, the five main methodological domains that will be assessed are: participant selection, method of image capture, method of image analysis, data reporting and other sources of bias; - (ii) to determine normative values for corneal sub-basal nerve plexus parameters by pooling the estimates from available studies.
+- to identify the methodological domains that are least 1. well performed and/or reported (ie, are judged as having the highest risk of bias) in the included studies, as a basis for informing laser scanning IVCM methods and their robust reporting, in future clinical studies.
+As shown in table 1, the five main methodological domains that will be assessed are participant selection, method of image capture, method of image analysis, data reporting and other sources of bias; - 2. to determine normative values for corneal sub-basal nerve plexus parameters by pooling the estimates from available studies.